 In this case, it may be best to apply for a guaranteed acceptance life insurance policy.

-We can go over all of this with you!
+I can go over all of this with you!

 Recurring Colon Polyps: Insurance companies will consider you a bit riskier if you’ve had colon polyps more than once.
 This is because your risk for developing more colon polyps increases each time you are diagnosed with polyps.